muggy8/improbable/have-and-havenot/9nyC33pA.md

 As I was pondering this, the summoned spoke up again.

-"My universal Identification Code is A244X0Z4305PHAN4"
+"My Universal Identification Code is A244X0Z4305PHAN4"

 "A2… What?
 How?"